-- Identify main ideas and details in 2 4 minute long level-appropriate non-academic listening texts.
-(L - 48, 50, 51, 53, 55) (S - 45, 52) - Take accurate notes using the structure provided on listening texts specified in Outcome 1.
-(L -53) (S - 44) - 3.
+- 1. Identify main ideas and details in 2 4-minute level-appropriate non-academic listening texts.
+(L 48, 50, 51, 53, 55) (S 45, 52) - 2.
 Demonstrate the ability to exchange points of view on non-academic topics in small group discussions by participating in the conversation, understanding the points made by others, and expressing opinions.
-(51, 53, 54, 57) (S 32, 39, 41, 45, 48) - 4.
-Prepare and deliver a well-organized oral presentation of 2-3 minutes on a familiar topic (including non-verbal communication) using notes.
-(S 32, 44, 45) - 5.
-Understand and produce correct sounds for words with -ed and -s endings.
+(51, 53, 54, 57) (S 32, 39, 41, 45, 48) - 3.
+Be able to recognize all American English vowel sounds (monophthongs & diphthongs).
+Know where each vowel is on the IPA chart and recognize IPA symbols. - 4.
+Be able to recognize all American English consonant sounds.
+Know the 3 factors (place, manner, and voicing) for each consonant and recognize each consonant's IPA symbol. - 5.
+Demonstrate comprehension of what syllables are and be able to recognize syllables (number and boundaries) within words.
+Know the pronunciations for "ed" and "s" endings. - 6.
+Understand word stress and be able to distinguish stressed syllables in words.
+Be able to recognize word stress in compounds, numbers, phrasal verbs, and words that have both noun and verb forms.
+Also know how certain suffixes affect stress.